ramachandran-lab/SRS_paper/README.md

 1. Install SWIF(r)

-2. Download data and SWIF(r) folder for each section
+2. Download data and SWIF(r) model folders for each section
 	* Note that data is not publicly available for UKB analysis

 3. Run SWIF(r) train according to section instructions